srubin/ssrubin.com/src/documents/posts/music-library-with-mpd-ncmpcpp-beets.html.md

 Bonus: Backup
 -------------

 I keep my `~/Music/beets` folder synced between all of my computers using [Resilio Sync (née BitTorrent Sync)](https://getsync.com).
-You could also use something like Google Drive or Dropbox if you want to pay for the cloud storage.
+You could also use something like Google Drive or Dropbox if you want to pay for those.
 The nice thing about Sync is that it keeps everything in sync between all of your computers without requiring cloud storage.

 You could also use an open source solution here, like [syncthing](https://syncthing.net) or writing some scripts around `rsync` or something.
 Resilio Sync is easy to setup and works great for my simple use case.